7 organic supplements used in plant tissue culture media

 This natural organic supplement is used largely for orchid propagation.
 It contains compounds that collectively perform the function similar to cytokinins.
 It is also known for stabilizing pH in culture mediums and enhancing growth.
 There are several studies available that have tested the benefits of banana extract for plant tissue growth in different stages.

 Microalgae and macroalgae are easily available to anyone.
-They are known to be a source of phytohormones for tissue culture media.
+They are a known source of phytohormones for tissue culture media.
 But the phytohormone quantity might differ from one algae species to another.
-When they are used along with external auxins and cytokinins in a tissue culture media, they result in improved callus growth for most plant species.
-Because of this reason, they are largely used for callus cultures of pea, tobacco, and beet.
+When used along with external auxins and cytokinins in a tissue culture media, they result in improved callus growth for most plant species.
+Because of this, they are often used for callus cultures of pea, tobacco, and beet.

 Embryo nourishing fluids

 These are fluids from embryo sacs of different immature fruits.
 Such extracts have growth-promoting and nourishing effects on the development of embryos and tissues.
-These are largely used by scientists in somatic embryogenesis.
+Scientists largely use them in somatic embryogenesis.